bruceadams/available-enis/README.md

 # Available AWS Elastic Network Interfaces

-Summarize the status of every AWS Elastic Network Interface, eni.
+Summarize the status of every AWS Elastic Network Interface, ENI.
 Optionally, delete every ENI with a status of "available".

 This is a very narrow tool that pretty much does one thing: